inspire-eu-validation/metadata/monitoring/spatial-scope.md

 # Spatial Scope Code List

-**Purpose**: Test that the spatial scope covered by the data set or data set series.
+**Purpose**: Test that the spatial scope of the data set or data set series is provided.

 **Prerequisites**

 **Test method**

-* If the following conditions are satisfied the test pass:
+* If the following conditions are satisfied the test passes:

-    * At least one [Keyword Anchor](#keywordanchor) is provided with xlink:href attribute pointing to a valid value from [Spatial Scope Code List](http://inspire.ec.europa.eu/metadata-codelist/SpatialScope) OR at least one [Keyword CharacterString](#keywordcharacterstring) is provided with a valid value from [Spatial Scope Code List](http://inspire.ec.europa.eu/metadata-codelist/SpatialScope).
+    * At least one [Keyword Anchor](#keywordanchor) is provided with xlink:href attribute pointing to a valid value from [Spatial Scope Code List](http://inspire.ec.europa.eu/metadata-codelist/SpatialScope) (see _Option 1_) OR at least one [Keyword CharacterString](#keywordcharacterstring) (see _Option 2_) is provided with a valid value from [Spatial Scope Code List](http://inspire.ec.europa.eu/metadata-codelist/SpatialScope).

     * Check that at least one of the [MD_Keywords](#mdKeywords) elements has a [Citation Title](#citationtitle) child element with value "Spatial scope".